yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 It is never preselected.
 Detection can be wrong, and a wrong answer that arrives already ticked is one nobody rechecks, so the person always types a number.

+## The framebuffer id

+Two sources, because they answer different questions. `data/gpu.toml` carries Dortania's one or two per generation with a reason attached - `default`, `recommended`, `Headless` - which says where to start. `data/framebuffer.toml` is WhateverGreen's whole list, parsed by `tools/fbtable.py` from the project's own markdown tables at the tag matching the vendored kext, which says what else
+exists: 138 framebuffers with type, connector count and stolen memory.

+Kaby Lake laptops went from one candidate to fourteen that way.
+Every id Dortania names appears in WhateverGreen's list too, which is the check that neither parser has drifted, and a headless framebuffer is sorted last however it was spelled.

+The menu offers two things that are not framebuffers. `0x12345678` is an id nothing claims, so no framebuffer kext attaches and macOS falls back to a picture with no graphics acceleration - useful for a first boot, and attributed to this repository's maintainer rather than to any upstream document, because no upstream document states it.
+The other leaves the key out entirely, which means *removing* it: the profiles ship a placeholder, and not writing one would leave that behind and call it a choice. `null` in a `--device-props` file is how that is expressed.

 ## Where the answers come from

     python3 tools/provenance.py            # every category and its source